coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/email-encoder-bundle/readme.txt

 * Title icon on Admin Options Page was made by [Jack Cai](http://www.doublejdesign.co.uk/)

 == Changelog ==

+= 2.5.3: August 4, 2026 =
+* Fix: Prevented harmless "DOMDocument::loadHTML(): Tag ... invalid" PHP warnings (visible in Query Monitor and debug logs) on pages containing inline SVG, for example sites built with Elementor or HivePress

 = 2.5.2: July 14, 2026 =
 * Fix: On iPhone/iPad, an email link set to open in a new tab (or opened via "Open Link in New Tab") could show a Safari "cannot run the script" error — email links are now real links that open the mail app cleanly in every case